petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-promotion.md

 You need not set an expiration date for the price modifier if you have already set an expiration date for the Promotion itself.
 ```

 You must now configure the new Price Modifier.
-Click on the entry from the list and enter the percentage amount as -20.
-Then, activate it using the *Active* toggle.
+Click the entry from the list and enter the percentage amount as -20.
+Then activate it using the *Active* toggle.
 After that, click *Save* and click *Publish*.
 See [Price Modifiers Reference](./promotions-reference.md#price-modifiers-reference) for more information.

 ![Configure the price modifier and activate it.](./creating-a-promotion/images/05.png)

-This activates the promotion and the prices of all products in the catalog are reduced by 20% on the scheduled date.
+This activates the promotion, and the prices of all products in the catalog are reduced by 20% on the scheduled date.
 If there are any active discounts available, they are calculated on the reduced price.
-If you are targeting a promotion at a specific product, you can add an entry in the *Entries* tab and configure its price.
+If you are targeting a promotion at a specific product, use the Entries tab to add an entry and configure its price.
 You can also configure [Tiered Pricing or Bulk Pricing](./../using-price-tiers.md#bulk-pricing-vs-tier-pricing) for it here.
 See [Adding Entries](./using-the-promotion-base-list.md#adding-entries) for more information.

 ![The prices of all products in the catalog are reduced by 20% on the scheduled date](./creating-a-promotion/images/06.png)